Invoca/developer-docs/source/api_documentation/signal_api/index.rst

     Example (no milliseconds): **2016/04/11 13:00:00 PM**

     **Note:** The file upload user interface includes a timezone dropdown feature, which allows users to select which timezone this format is parsed in.
+Use the following to format Excel date cells: **yyyy/mm/dd hh:mm:ss.000 AM/PM**.

 Example POST Request Using cURL